mikeskala/iphone_messages_dump/README.md

 iphone_messages_dump
 ====================

-A python script to dump texts from iMessage from an iPhone backup to a file.
+A python script to dump iMessage data (text and metadata) from an iPhone backup to a file.
 Handles several output data formats including csv, txt and json.
 Usage:
 1. Connect your iPhone to a computer and make a backup using iTunes
 2. Run this script using Python (command line) to export your text iMessages and SMS.
   Some usage examples:
 > python iphone_messages_dump.py
-> python iphone_messages_dump.py --output_format txt --output_file my_text
+> python iphone_messages_dump.py -f txt -o my_dump_file

 Originally based on Jehiah Czebotar's script to dump iMessages to a csv file.